 George of the Jungle: When he gets in a scrape, he makes his escape with the help of his friend, an ape named Ape.

-Sonic Sat Am has Bunnie Rabbot.
+Bunnie Rabbot is a Funny Animal rabbit.
 Justified in that "Bunnie" is an actual name.

 South Park: Cartman's cat is called Mr. Kitty.
 Ironically, Mr. Kitty is female.

 Parodied with the holiday episode, "Woodland Critter Christmas", where this trope is combined with Buffy Speak.
 The critters (who also happen to be devil worshippers) are named as follows: Squirrely the squirrel, Rabbity the rabbit, Beavery the beaver, Beary the bear, Porcupiney the porcupine, Skunky the skunk, Foxy the fox, Deery the deer, Woodpeckery the woodpecker, Mousey the mouse, Racoony the raccoon, and Chickadee-y the chickadee.
 It makes sense considering the entire story was cooked up by Cartman at the end of the episode.

 Subverted in Tom and Jerry; Tom's name is actually short for Thomas, and is not just a reflection on the fact that he is, in fact, a tomcat.

 Every character in WordWorld.
 Which makes a certain amount of sense, since most objects in Word World are made of the letters that spell what it is.

 Young Justice has the alien robot sphere named Sphere and the albino wolf named Wolf.
 Lampshaded when Conner (who named the above two) is introduced to a monkey named Monkey.
 He says that's a good name.